-Just click on the underlined words to see pictures of the
+Just click on the underlined words to see pictures of some of

 The General Assembly of 2001 designated the blueberry as the official Blue Berry